Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.06.24 (BR)
+- New option to select the default values:
+  - RotP-Fustion
+  - RotP-Original
+  - MoO1
+- Created option link for
+  - Neighboor circles size
+  - Minimum Number of star per circle
+  - Minimum Number of habitable planet per circle
+  - Star density
+  - Number of star per empire
+  - Galaxy size
+- Option to allow nearby stars to be out of the galaxy limits.

+2024.06.20 (BR)
+- New dynamic limits tools for linked options.
+- Adapted the option to set the number of nearby and midrange stars to the new tools.

 2024.06.19 (BR)
 - Fixed "cold war" Colony ship being afraid of its own weapons...

+2024.06.18 (BR)
+- New option to set the number of nearby and midrange stars.
+  - How many must have habitable planet.
+  - The nearby and midrange circle radius.
+- The number of star per empire can now be lowered to 1.

 2024.06.15 (BR)
 - Reduced and stabilized memory consumption.